prophesee-ai/petalinux-projects/Documentation/source/integration.rst

 Metavision also does register accesses before the streaming, while the driver does not necessarily keep the sensor powered-up.
-This can be addressed at runtime by explicitely requesting the sensor to be powered before running Metavision.
+This can be addressed at runtime by explicitly requesting the sensor to be powered before running Metavision.
 This can be done from the console using:

 .. code:: none

     echo on > /sys/class/video4linux/v4l-subdev3/device/power/control

 The sensor may be brought back to its normal behaviour using:

 .. code:: none

     echo auto > /sys/class/video4linux/v4l-subdev3/device/power/control

-It is assumed in both these commands that the sensor has beed probed as ``v4l-subdev3``.
+It is assumed in both these commands that the sensor has been probed as ``v4l-subdev3``.

 ``V4L2_SENSOR_PATH``
 ~~~~~~~~~~~~~~~~~~~~

-The V4L2 code present in Metaivision expects the sensor to be
+The V4L2 code present in Metavision expects the sensor to be
 ``/dev/v4l-subdev1``, and there is no media controller implementation to find
 the actual sensor device.
 With the acquisition pipeline used in this project,
 the sensor is usually probed as ``/dev/v4l-subdev3``, and an other patch allows